mlpallares/mlpallares/README.md

 - 🌱 I’m currently learning **Full Stack Python.**

-- 💬 Ask me about **anything related to FullS STuck Python.** I am happy to help and guide you.
+- 💬 Ask me about **anything related to FullS STack Python.** I am happy to help and guide you.

 - 📫 How to reach me **mlpallares@.**